SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 }
 ```

-when user gives "forbidden name" in the input for `name` property - it will trigger validation error.
+when the user gives "forbidden name" in the input for `name` property - it will trigger a validation error.

 {@link ValidationError} takes 2 arguments: